merge/skulls/x230/README.md

 #### BIOS: the 4MB chip

-	sudo ./external_install_top.sh -i <release-image-file>.rom -k <backup>
+	sudo ./external_install_top.sh -k <backup-file-to-create>

-That's it.
+Select the image to flash and that's it.
 Keep the backup safe, assemble and turn on the X230. coreboot will do hardware init and start SeaBIOS.

 ## Updating
 Only the "upper" 4MB chip has to be written.